 (Program 7) and zoning regulations for special needs housing (Program 11).
-The City continues to contract with the City of Santa Barbara RHMP to offer fair housing services and tenant/landlord counseling to residents.
-(Program 17).
+The City continues to contract with the City of Santa Barbara RHMP to offer fair housing services and tenant/landlord counseling to residents (Program 17).
 Compliance with No Net Loss requirements is included in Program 1, and ongoing City policies and procedures are in place consistent with the Housing Accountability Act.

 4. Patterns of Integration and Segregation

+a.
+Race and Ethnicity

+Regional Trends

 In describing the County-wide racial and ethnic make-up, the County AI notes that white residents make up roughly three-quarters the Consortium population while Hispanic residents make up the largest minority group in the Consortium and is most concentrated in the northwest part of the County surrounding the cities of Santa Maria and Guadalupe.
 The Hispanic population in this general area was greater than 70%.
 A few tracts around Lompoc and cities along the Consortium's south coast also showed concentrations of residents identifying themselves as Hispanic.
-This countywide distribution is illustrated in Figure D-3.
-As seen in Figure D-4, the percentage of non-white population in Carpinteria is highest in the western and central portions of the City.
-Since 2010, the County as a whole has become a little less diverse.
+This countywide distribution is illustrated in Figure D-3.Since 2010, the County as a whole has become a little less diverse.
 Countywide, Hispanic residents comprise the largest population group (46.4% as reported in the 2021 5-year ACS), a slight increase compared to 43.7% reported in the 2014 5-year ACS.
 The non-Hispanic white population declined slightly from 46.8% to 43.0% during this time period.

-The racial/ethnic makeup of Carpinteria is very similar to the county as a whole, with Hispanics representing 45.6% of the city's population compared to 45.7% countywide.
-Comparison of

-Figure D-4 and Figure D-5 shows the City has become more diverse over the past decade with the non-white population percentage increasing in most block groups.
+Local Trends The racial/ethnic makeup of Carpinteria is very similar to the county as a whole, with Hispanics representing 45.6% of the city's population compared to 45.7% countywide.
+Comparison of Figure D-4 and Figure D-5 shows the City has become more diverse over the past decade with the non-white population percentage increasing in most block groups.
 Non-Hispanic whites are the largest group in Carpinteria (48.6% compared to 43.9% countywide).
 As seen in Figure D-4, the percentage of non-white population in Carpinteria is highest in the western and central portions of the City, with some block groups containing 61-80% non-white population.
 Higher concentrations of minorities in those areas may be an indicator of fewer housing choices and other opportunities compared to nonminority residents.
 As discussed above and in the Program 17 of the Housing Plan, new City initiatives are intended to improve public engagement of these neighborhoods with the goal of expanding opportunity for disadvantaged groups.

-Figure D-5 Racial Demographics - Carpinteria (2010)
+Figure D-4 Racial Demographics - Carpinteria (2018)